mifi/lossless-cut/issues.md

 - If you get an error immediately when starting up LosslessCut, try to disable your anti-virus or whitelist LosslessCut.
 See [#18](https://github.com/mifi/lossless-cut/issues/18) [#1114](https://github.com/mifi/lossless-cut/issues/1114)
 - How to uninstall LosslessCut?
 There is no installer.
 Just delete the folder.
 Settings and temp files are stored in your [appData](https://www.electronjs.org/docs/api/app#appgetpathname) folder.
 - Completely white window when starting up?
 Try to run with `--disable-gpu` - See [781](https://github.com/mifi/lossless-cut/issues/781).
+- Preview of H265/HEVC files is completely black or corrupted?
+Go to settings and disable "Hardware HEVC decoding"
 - Where did the `.exe`/`.zip` downloads go?
 I decided to stop distributing exe and instead just 7zip, due to the [problems that the exe download was causing and the large size of zips.](https://github.com/mifi/lossless-cut/issues/1072#issuecomment-1066026323)
 - [APPX is not signed and **does not work**.](https://github.com/mifi/lossless-cut/issues/337) Please use [7z package](https://github.com/mifi/lossless-cut/releases/latest/download/LosslessCut-win-x64.7z) instead.